milinp/webscraping/README.md

 <p>So now that you have pip, you can easily download all the required modules using our requirements.txt:</p>
 <p><code>pip install -r requirements.txt</code></p>
 <p>Note: you might want to set up a virtual environment, using <a href="http://www.virtualenv.org/en/latest/">virtualenv</a></p>
+<p>At this point, you should have Python 2.7, Django 1.5.1, and all the other modules required installed on your environment.</p>

 <h2>How to start admin(scraper) side or client-facing side:</h2>
 <p>So after everything is set up, cd into the directory of either the admin/client django project folder</p>